Dony Tri Pamungkas

-Dony Tri Pamungkas (born 11 January 2005) is an Indonesian professional footballer who plays as a left winger or left-back for Super League club Persija Jakarta and the Indonesia national team.
+Dony Tri Pamungkas (born 11 January 2005) is an Indonesian professional footballer who plays as a left-back or left wing-back for Super League club Persija Jakarta and the Indonesia national team.

 Club career

 Persija Jakarta

 Dony signed for Persija Jakarta to play in Liga 1 for the 2021 season.
 He made his first-team debut on 28 September 2021 as a substitute in a match against Persita Tangerang at the Pakansari Stadium, Cibinong.

 International career

 While playing for Persija U19 against Indonesia under-20 national team in a 2–1 win in an exhibition match, coach Shin Tae-yong was impressed with Dony's gameplay and decided to called him to the national team squad.
 On 14 September 2022, Dony made his debut for the under-20 team against East Timor U20, in a 4–0 win in the 2023 AFC U-20 Asian Cup qualification.

 On 28 October 2022, Dony scored a goal against Turkey U20, on a 1–2 lost in a friendly match.

 In March 2023, Dony was called up to the Indonesia senior team for two friendly matches against Burundi.

 On 25 November 2024, Dony received a called-up to the preliminary squad to the Indonesia national team for the 2024 ASEAN Championship.
 He made his debut against Myanmar in a 1–0 victory.